alexk9081/alexk9081/README.md

 ### Hi there 👋
 I'm Alex and I am a Computer Science major at the University of North Florida.
-Currently the main language I use to code is Java but I have expeience with Python, C, and JavaScript.
+Currently the main language I use to code is Java but I have experience with Python, C, and JavaScript.

 My school and personal projects will be posted here.
 I mainly work with backend projects.